panva/node-oidc-provider/docs/README.md

 > - `RefreshToken`
 > - `Session`

 Specifies the Time-To-Live (TTL) values that shall be applied to various artifacts within the authorization server.
-TTL values may be specified as either a numeric value (in seconds) or a synchronous function that returns a numeric value based on the current request context and authorization server policy.
+Every static value and every synchronous callback result MUST be a positive safe integer number of seconds (`Number.isSafeInteger(value) && value > 0`).
+Zero, negative, fractional, `NaN`, infinite, and unsafe integer values are rejected.
+TypeScript represents this contract as `number`, so these constraints are enforced when the Provider is constructed for static values and whenever a configured callback is evaluated for dynamic values.